 Since Hob Ravani used her witchy powers to pull a massive train job and destroy TransRift Inc’s control on this part of the planet, the Ghost Wolves aren’t just outlaws, they’re the resistance.
 Mag’s miner collective grows restless as TransRift pushes them ever harder to strip the world of its strange, blue mineral.
 Now Shige Rollins has returned with a new charge–Mr Yellow, the most advanced model of Weatherman, infused with the recovered mineral samples and made into something stranger, stronger, and deadlier than before.
 And Mr Yellow is very, very hungry.

 From Queen of Swords Press–the triumphant return of Captain Ramos, infamous pirate, detective, and all around pain-in-the-ass.
 Order Murder on the Titania and Other Steam-Powered Adventures now!
 Finalist for the 2019 Colorado Book Awards in the Science Fiction/Fantasy category!

-Captain Marta Ramos, the most notorious pirate in the Duchy of Denver, has her hands full, what between fascinating murder mysteries, the delectable and devious Delilah Nimowitz, Colonel Geoffrey Douglas (the Duke of Denver’s new head of security) and her usual activities: piracy, banditry and burglary.
+Captain Marta Ramos, the most notorious pirate in the Duchy of Denver, has her hands full, what between fascinating murder mysteries, the delectable and devious Deliah Nimowitz, Colonel Geoffrey Douglas (the Duke of Denver’s new head of security) and her usual activities: piracy, banditry and burglary.
 Not to mention the horrors of high society tea parties.
 In contrast, Simms, her second in command, longs only for a quiet life, filled with tasty sausages and fewer explosions.
 Or does he?
 Join Captain Ramos, Simms and their crew as they negotiate the perils of air, land and drawing room in a series of fast-paced adventures in a North America that never was.